 - Dealing with a delinquency or default

-- Considering filing for bankruptcy
+- Considering whether to file for bankruptcy

 - Needing expert advice on loan repayment or discharge